-The students, faculty and staff of Marquette University High School invites all prospective students to spend a day visiting our school.
+The students, faculty and staff of Marquette University High School invite all prospective students to spend a day visiting our school.

-Eighth-grade students are encouraged to spend a day at Marquette High anytime during their eighth-grade school year (September – April).
+Eighth-grade students are encouraged to spend a day at Marquette High anytime during the fall semester of eighth grade (September – December).
 Seventh-grade students who can't wait to see what being a Hilltopper is all about can visit during the spring semester of seventh grade (January – April).

 Answers to questions such as "What will high school be like?," "How will I fit in?" or "What's for lunch?" are common questions and best answered by an in-person visit during a regular school day.
 It's truly the best way to experience what it is really like to be a student at Marquette High.
 You will sit in on classes, eat lunch with current students, meet faculty and take a tour of the building.

 Campus Visits are set up through the Admissions Office.
 Visiting students will be matched with a Hilltopper Ambassador with common interests.
 Visit dates (September – April) are posted on the school's website.

 Parents are invited to attend a 45-minute coffee time and brief presentation after dropping off their sons.
 Following the presentation, an optional 30-minute highlight building tour will be available for interested parents.

 - Visiting students should arrive by 7:45 a.m.
 (8:45 a.m. on Thursdays due to "Late Start") and report to the Admissions table in the Henke Center to meet his host student.
 Guest parking nearest the main entrance can be accessed from Michigan Street.